 DW 9002 double kick pedal

-Evans G2 clear heads
+Evans EC2 coated heads

-EMAD kick head
+Remo powerstroke 3 kick head

 Pro mark sticks

-As for the rest of the band they remain three of the finest musicians on the circuit, certainly that i've played alongside and not just up here regionally, but probably anywhere and I know that's not just my opinion!
+As for the rest of the band they remain three of the finest musicians on the circuit, certainly that I've played alongside and not just up here regionally, but probably anywhere and I know that's not just my opinion!
 The rep of the band has been forged by other line ups long before my inclusion with outstanding players over the years from the drumming angle alone and hopefully we are still doing the biz live which is, after all where it really matters!